VivekChaurasia03/Rust-Decompress/README.md

 #### Command-Line Arguments

-The tool takes command-line arguments to determine the file to be compressed.
+The tool takes command-line arguments to determine the file to be unzipped.
 A basic check is performed to ensure that the correct number of arguments is provided.

 #### File Processing